-Implementation and Timing Implementing Monitoring presence of potentially expansive soils and landslides, which must be addressed in a design-level geotechnical report.
+Mitigation Measure Responsible for Responsibility for - Implementation and Timing Implementing Monitoring presence of potentially expansive soils and landslides, which must be addressed in a design-level geotechnical report.
 At a minimum, the following recommendations of the preliminary geotechnical engineering report shall be adhered to: 1.
 In general, cut and fill slopes should be designed and constructed at slope gradients of 2:1 (horizontal to vertical) or flatter, unless otherwise approved by the geotechnical engineer in specified areas.
 In expansive soil areas and serpentinite or highly weathered mélange bedrock, cut and fill slopes should be no steeper than 3:1.
 Where steeper slopes are required, retaining walls should be used unless approved by the project geotechnical engineer.
 Fill slopes steeper than 2:1 will require the use of geogrid to increase stability.
 If the owner is willing to accept ongoing maintenance, steeper slopes may be constructed within roadway cutslopes on a case-by-case basis.
 Cutslopes up to 1:1 may be allowable in certain areas with certain remedial measures.
 In general, slopes within serpentinite-derived soils and Franciscan mélange or serpentinite bedrock are highly weathered and are less stable than slopes on younger and/or harder bedrock types.
 In addition, some of the younger volcanic bedrock formations are rubbly to agglomeritic in nature and may be prone to rockfalls or debris flows as the clayey matrix becomes saturated on steep slopes.
-The geotechnical engineer should review preliminary site-specific grading plans and profiles for potential slope stability concerns and/or 2.
+The geotechnical engineer should review preliminary site-specific grading plans and profiles for potential slope stability concerns. and/or 2.
 The proposed building envelopes must be located outside unstable areas and steep slopes in order to reduce the risks associated with slope instability.
-Initially, a structural involved with earth-moving activities shall be informed that fossils could be discovered during excavation that these fossils are protected by laws, on the appearance of common fossils, and on proper notification procedures should fossils be discovered.
-In the unlikely event that paleontological resources are encountered, work shall cease construction personnel involved in earth-moving activities.
-Construction personnel to be setback of approximately 50 feet from unstable areas and breaks in slope of 2:1 or steeper should be established.
-A site-specific study by the project geotechnical engineer
+Initially, a structural setback of approximately 50 feet from unstable areas and breaks in slope of 2:1 or steeper should be established.
+A site-specific study by the project geotechnical engineer should finalize recommended structural setbacks.
+3.6-2 A qualified professional paleontologist (as defined by the Society of Vertebrate Paleontology, 2010) provide awareness training, in written or multi-media form for construction personnel involved in earth-moving activities.
+Construction personnel to be involved with earth-moving activities shall be informed that fossils could be discovered The applicant shall implement monitoring and other actions as described in Mitigation Measure 3.6-2.
+The applicant shall include all of these requirements in construction contracts.
+(Use Permit COA) Applicant/County County In the unlikely event that paleontological resources are encountered, work shall cease within 50 feet of the discovery, and the County shall be notified immediately.
+The Applicant shall retain a qualified professional paleontologist (as defined by the Society of Vertebrate Paleontology, 2010) to assess the significance of the find and recommend appropriate treatment measures.
+Recommendations shall include, but are not limited to, salvage and treatment as described by the Society of Vertebrate Paleontology (2010); this treatment shall include preparation, identification, determination of significance, and